 The Northside Dining Terrace is a 5,000 square foot addition to the existing Kelly Hall dormitory on the campus of Drexel University.

 The Dining Terrace seats approximately 140 students inside with additional seating outside on the terrace and steps.
 The space was designed to facilitate a pedestrian link for a community of students, faculty and staff.
 Located amongst a collegiate urban fabric, it provides a scenery astray from the typical college dinning experience by establishing a more intimate and less institutional setting.

 The Dining Terrace has been awarded the 2010 GBCA Award for Best Institutional Project under $15 million.

+Additional innovation is evidenced by the “green pods” where nature is brought inside with a vegetated wall, fresh air is more efficiently delivered through under-floor raised access floor and nature is indoors and out.
 Live plants grow on top to provide oxygen and decor.
 They are watered with the rainwater collection system when available.
 This harvesting system collects rainwater from 60% of the roof and stores it in a 50,000 gallon underground tank.
 The water is used to flush low-flow toilet fixtures and water faucets as well as to irrigate interior green walls and onsite landscaping.